nahueespinosa/dotfiles/README.md

 ## Requirements

-These configuration files have been tested with:
+These configuration files have been tested in `Ubuntu 20.04` with:

 - `zsh 5.8`
 - `git 2.25.1`
 - `vim 8.1.2269`
 - `tmux 3.0a`
+- `alacritty 0.8.0`

 Plugin requirements: